Conferences & Events

 - Consider what can be transferred from what we know of the online learning environment to the MOOC learning model

-The following questions will also be addressed:
+The following questions were also addressed:

 - How do we go about developing content, learning activities, and assessments for a MOOC?